The programming language I want (part 2) Jun 20, 2018

 To me, this is the worst news ever.

 As a back-end developer I’m afraid Kotlin’s momentum will shift towards mobile libraries.
-Few weeks after the announcement, 12 of 25 trending Kotlin repositories on Github is dedicated to Android.
+Few weeks after the announcement, 12 of 25 trending Kotlin repositories on Github are dedicated to Android.
 It isn’t a bad thing, in general, but this is a big NO from me.

 I’ve to admit I’ve a problem with Swift.
 It clearly feels like a more high-level Rust.
 It could be my language of choice.
 Yet, it’s cursed by the same thing that happened to Kotlin: the platform.
 Whether we want it or not, as an Objective-C successor, it will be tied to the iOS/macOS development and Apple ecosystem.
 It has been open-sourced, though, and many believe it’s promise to become truly general-purpose programming language will be delivered.